Multi-parameter Module Approximation: an efficient and interpretable invariant for multi-parameter persistence modules with guarantees: The case of interval decomposable modules

-We now characterize those interval modules that satisfy the aforementioned informal assumptions.
-Given a size parameter $\delta > 0$, these interval modules form a subclass of the family of discretely presented interval modules, that we call the {\em $\delta$-discretely presented interval modules}.
+In this section, we identify the interval decomposable multi-parameter persistence modules that can be recovered exactly with our \MMA{} algorithm.
+Given a precision parameter $\delta > 0$, they correspond to modules that can decomposed into interval summands that form a subclass of the family of discretely presented interval modules, that we call the {\em $\delta$-discretely presented interval modules}. \\